exvim/exvim.github.io/index.md

 ## How does it work?

-By edit and save your project settings in `your_project_name.exvim` file and open it with Vim, the exVim plugins will be loaded.
-It will parse the `your_project_name..exvim` file and apply settings for your project after Vim started.
+Edit and saved your project settings in `your_project_name.exvim`, open it with Vim.
+In this way exVim will parse the the file and apply settings to your project after Vim started.

 The settings include: